xendk/keepachangelog.el/README.md

 # Requirements

-Currently only tested on Emacs 30, but it requires only 28.
+Currently only tested on Emacs 29 and 30.

 # Setup